abarran02/ShopGoodwill/README.md

 # ShopGoodwill Python
 This project is for educational purposes only.
 ShopGoodwill.com is an online auction marketplace for Goodwill stores to expand their audience.
-However, the site does not provide an official API.
-However, it uses a POST request system that allows imitating user interaction and capturing responses.
+While the site does not provide an official API, it uses a POST request system that allows imitating user interaction and capturing responses.

 ### Installation
 Running this script requires bs4, requests, and requests-html.
 These can be installed using: